bsebhat/bsebhat.github.io/content/labs/02-firewall/05-port-forwarding.md

 ![juicefan pfsense juiceshop](../juicefan-pfsense-juiceshop.png)

 So now the users can access the Juice Shop web application running on `juiceshop`, only it's through the `pfsense` firewall server.

-## Conclusion
-I used this lab to move the `juiceshop` and `sysadmin` VMs to a new isolated virtual network, `LAN`.
-I added a new VM, `pfsense`, running a pfSense firewall server and acting as a gateway between the customers/users on the `default` network and the `juiceshop` VM on the `LAN` internal network.